What is a rhytidectomy?

 Patients’ faces are bandaged after surgery, and the dressings are usually removed after one or two days.
 Any drainage tubes would also be removed then.
 Stitches would be removed after five to 10 days.

-Pain medicines may be prescribed after surgery.
 Swelling and bruising is common, and cold compresses can help relieve those side effects.
 Patients often find their faces feel stiff and look strange at first.
 Skin can often feel numb, rough, or dry for a few months after surgery.

 It is important to avoid smoking and second-hand smoke for two to four weeks before and after surgery.
 Tobacco smoke increases the risk of skin and tissue death, will delay the healing process, and make scarring worse.